Quantum limits of sub-Laplacians via joint spectral calculus

-Our second main result gives much more information on Quantum Limits, but it works only for a very specific family of sub-Laplacians, which in particular satisfy Assumption (A).
-In order to define these sub-Laplacians, let us first recall the definition of the 3D Heisenberg group.
-Endow $\R^{3}$ with the product law
+Our main results give further information on QLs, but are restricted to a specific family of sub-Laplacians, which in particular satisfy Assumption \ref{a:a}.
+In order to define these operators, let us first recall the definition of the three-dimensional Heisenberg group.
+If we endow $\R^{3}$ with the product law